STEMin3D/STEMin3D/Scripts/Eclipses/ShadowCones/README.md

    - Use left click to rotate camera and left click+WASD to move around You can also hold left click+QE to move up and down.
 Use mouse scroll wheel to zoom.

 Note: If you want to toggle different eclipses, call the "ToggleEclipse" function in "./Scripts/ConeMaker.cs".
 An example is given in "./Scenes/simple_system_demo.unity".

+An example unity project has been provided under "ShadowConesUnity.zip".